-What Can a Handyman Do in Amherst Center, Massachusetts?
+What Can a Handyman Do Without a License in Amherst Center, Massachusetts?

 In Amherst Center (Town of Amherst), Massachusetts, most “handyman” work on 1–4 unit owner-occupied homes is regulated at the state level through the Massachusetts Home Improvement Contractor (HIC) registration program; many jobs also require local building permits even if you’re a registered HIC.
 Massachusetts does not use a single “general contractor license” for typical residential remodeling—HIC registration and (for larger contracts) the separate Construction Supervisor License (CSL) are the key state credentials.
 There is no broad dollar-based ‘handyman exemption’ from HIC/CSL rules; instead, the trigger is the type of work (home improvement) and whether permits/structural work are involved.